zabbix/zabbix/templates/app/apache_http/README.md

 </Location>
 ```

-If you use another location, don't forget to change {$APACHE.STATUS.PATH} macro.
+If you use another path, then don't forget to change {$APACHE.STATUS.PATH} macro.

 ## Zabbix configuration